 |Moscow (MSK) |

-We plan to hold these sessions fortnightly, so the second session would be February 3rd, the third session would be February 17, so on and so forth.
+We originally held these sessions for an hour fortnightly, so the second session would be February 3rd, the third session would be February 17, so on and so forth.
+Starting Wednesday, September 29, we will be holding them weekly for 30 minutes.

 I will send reminders the day before to the Fedora Design Team list and also provide an opportunity for anyone interested in bringing some work for critique or wanting to cover a specific topic to raise it before the meeting.
 Otherwise, we’ll fall back to backup content (typically current Design Team tickets or work items.)